koding/kdlearn/guides/localhost-development-meet-koding.md

 # Dropbox on Koding

 The Koding Dropbox app installs and manages Dropbox straight from your vm.
-The app will only **only** synchronize the `~/Dropbox/Koding` folder.
-The [Dropbox app](https://koding.com/Apps/bvallelunga/Dropbox) can be found and installed in the [App Catalog](https://koding.com/Apps).
+The app will only **only** synchronize the `~/Dropbox/Koding` folder, so please put all your code in the `Koding` folder.
+The [Dropbox app](https://koding.com/Apps/bvallelunga/Dropbox) can be installed from the [App Catalog](https://koding.com/Apps).

 # Benefits of using Dropbox on Koding

 - Any file in the `Koding` folder in your Dropbox account will get syncronized immediately when a file is saved
 - You can have a Dropbox account installed on multiple vms, so when you save locally it will be propagated to all your vms
-- You don't have to russle with `ftp` or remember to send your changes up to your vm after saving
+- You don't have to russle with `ftp` or remember to send your changes up to your vm
 - If there are any conflicts with your files, Dropbox will alert you and handle the problem gracefully

 # Things to Note